jdoleary/Spellmasons/docs/TasksCurrent.md

+- player unit's position seems to be rounding to whole number on server
+- new networked trigger pickup makes a unit pushed into a trap have the trap trigger immediately instead of when they touch it
+- spawning on a pickup causes a desync of the attribute the pickup changed, it looks like it applies more than once due to the prediction invokation using a real reference to the player
+  - I think I need to separate willTrigger (didTrigger) from trigger
+  - didTrigger wasn't working for prediction because player was undefined so that's why that old but about predictions with pickups wasn't working
+- a bunch of errors:
+  `wsPie Error: Cannot send data to room, not currently connected to web socket server` when the server disconnects but the player does not
 - chain choice can be messed up because a recursive chain could see only a unit of another kind as an option where there are other options available earlier in the recursion